Cataracts Treatment in Singapore: Symptoms,Causes and Solutions

 What Are Cataracts?

 In a normal eye, the natural lens is clear.
-This allows light rays to pass through and helps us to see clearly.
+This clarity allows light rays to pass through and helps us to see clearly.
 When someone starts developing cataracts, their natural lens becomes cloudy.

 That being said, as cataracts progress, vision becomes increasingly worse.
 As a result, daily activities such as watching television or reading newspapers may become challenging.